MysteryPancake/Houdini-Fun/README.md

 [Download the HIP file!](./hips/volume_smoothing.hiplc?raw=true)

 ## Applying orient to packed prims
-Copy to Points automatically applies attributes like `@orient`, but what if you need the same effect after setting `@orient` to a quaternion?
+Copy to Points automatically applies quaternions like `@orient`, but what if you need the same effect without Copy to Points?

 Normally you'd set the `transform` intrinsic, but this replaces everything.
 To just replace the `@orient`, set `pointinstancetransform` to 1.